Dipak Kalra: Research projects

 ASSESS CT will contribute to better semantic interoperability of eHealth services in Europe, in order to optimise care and to minimise harm in delivery of care.
 The ASSESS CT project, integrating a broad range of stakeholders, will investigate the fitness of the international clinical terminology SNOMED CT as a potential standard for EU-wide eHealth deployments.
 It will investigate Member State reasons for adoption/non adoption of SNOMED CT, lessons learned, success factors and the impact of SNOMED CT adoption from a socio-economic viewpoint.
-Dipak leads the workpackage to define policy guidance and make the final recommendations of the project.
+Dipak leads the work package to define policy guidance and make the final recommendations of the project.